On the structure of Ricci shrinkers: A local regularity theorem

 Suppose $(N^{m}, g)$ is a complete Riemannian manifold, $x \in N$.
 Suppose

 Here $B_{g_E}(0,1)$ is the standard unit ball in the Euclidean space $\R^{m}$.
 Then we have

 \end{lemma}

 In the remainder discussion of this section, we shall fix $\delta$ as $0.1 \delta_0$ where $\delta_0$ is Anderson's gap constant in Lemma~\ref{lma:PD30_3}.
 Correspondingly, we fix $\epsilon$ as $\epsilon(m,\delta)$ by Lemma~\ref{lma:PH11_1}.
-Then the following equivalence theorem is well-known.
+Then the following equivalence theorem is well-known. \begin{theorem} Suppose $(M^m,g)$ is a complete Ricci-flat manifold.
+Then $gr, vr, hr$ and $sr$ are all equivalent (cf. Definition~\ref{dfn:PG27_1}). \end{theorem}